 - Have earned a bachelor's degree or higher from a regionally accredited institution in the U.S. or the equivalent of a U.S. bachelor's degree from an international institution that is officially recognized by that country. - Although applicants are not required to have a specific type of bachelor's degree, most admitted students have a degree related to their graduate program of interest. - Have maintained a "B" (3.00 on a 4.00 scale, 4.00="A") grade point average (GPA) in the last 60 semester hours or 90 quarter hours of undergraduate course work, or a minimum cumulative GPA of 3.00 in an applicable master's degree program.
 If students do not meet the minimum GPA requirements, their application may still be considered under the holistic admissions process based on a combination of their CV, work experience, and written statement. - The application standards for international students are the same as for domestic students, with the exception of submitting proof of English proficiency (for students whose native language is not English).
-After admission, international students are also required to obtain a U.S. visa, which includes submitting a graduate financial guarantee. - All international transcripts must be submitted in the original language accompanied by an official English translation.
+After admission, international students are also required to obtain a U.S. visa, which includes submitting a graduate financial guarantee. - All international transcripts must be submitted in the original language accompanied by an official English translation from an approved translating agency.
 Translations must be literal, complete versions of the originals and must be translated by a university, government official or official translation service.
 The English translation must be the original document with the official stamp of the institution or the translation service.
+Students should review all transcript requirements on the Admissions website.
 You may not complete your own translation.
-Photocopies and notarized transcripts are not acceptable
+Photocopies and notarized transcripts are not acceptable.